windbench/WEMEP/windconditions/windconditions.rst

 Benchmarks on Intended Use
 --------------------------
-This section describes benchmarks in the application space, where flow models are integrated with the statistics of the long-term wind climate to predict the quantities of interest that are relevant for the inteded uses of the model.
+This section describes benchmarks in the application space, where flow models are integrated with the statistics of the long-term wind climate to predict the quantities of interest that are relevant for the inteded uses of the model (see :ref:`intended-use` section).
 Before running these benchmarks, flow models should have demonstrated their predictive capacity by validating as many flow cases as possible from the :ref:`benchmarks_phenomena` section.
-Now, the objective is to quantify the impact that this formal V&V process has on the applications of interest and highlight gaps that should be addressed in the next round of targeted experiments and validation campaigns.
+This way, it will be easier to understand the limitations of the model and relate them to the resulting prediction bias.
+In other words, the objective  is to quantify the impact that the formal V&V process has on the applications of interest and highlight gaps that should be addressed in the next round of targeted experiments and validation campaigns.

 The assessment shall be done on as many sites as possible to cover a wide range of operational conditions.
 This will require the provision of measurement campaigns from industry to complement the publicly available experimental campaigns.